Visual Arts in St. Augustine

 First Friday Art Walk

-On the first Friday of every month, St. Augustine’s art galleries welcome visitors to browse the latest art exhibits and enjoy refreshments and live entertainment at more than 30 participating galleries.
+On the first Friday of every month, the St. Augustine Art Association hosts Art Walk – where local art galleries welcome visitors to browse the latest exhibits and enjoy refreshments and live entertainment at more than 30 participating galleries.

 Australian-American coffee shop proudly serving specialty coffee, espresso, and Aussie pies.